 - meet with the faculty sponsor for questions regarding the Student Research Colloquium.

-- qualifies as scholarship or creative work as defined by the faculty sponsor's discipline.
+- the project qualifies as scholarship or creative work as defined by the faculty sponsor's discipline.

-- could be ready for presentation at the Student Research Colloquium.
+- timelines are manageable and project could be ready for presentation at the Student Research Colloquium.

 The faculty sponsor should provide guidance to their student(s) about presenting a project.
 This would include feedback and recommendations about: